2024-Arizona-Opportunity-Hack/SPARKS-Nature-sEdgeWildlife-Nature-sEdgeWildlifeandReptileRescueDigitalTransformation/README.md

 4. ✅ Your DevPost final submission demo video should be 4 minutes or less
 5. ✅ Review the judging criteria on DevPost

+## Challenges we ran into
+One significant challenge we encountered was the inability to successfully integrate a donation management system with third-party services such as GiveButter and PayPal Donations.
+The primary reason for this is that most of these services require details that we are currently unable to provide, such as bank account numbers and license IDs.
+To address this issue, we have temporarily developed a mock-up to illustrate how the donation transaction process would look.

-# What should your final Readme look like?
+## What should your final Readme look like?
 Your readme should be a one-stop-shop for the judges to understand your project.
 It should include:
 - Team name
 - Team members